 Implications for the freelance economy.
 In terms of providing a physical location to support a sense of community for freelancers, there has been an explosion in the number of shared office locations: from 14 in 2007 to 11,100 in 2017, and 26,000 projected for 2020.
 A true innovator in this space is WeWork.
 Their model is elegant and simple.
 They create spaces for freelancers and small businesses for face-to-face collaboration.
 They understand the importance of community and its impact on inspiration, innovation, and productivity.
 Their tag line is “We humanize work,” and they cite creating and nurturing community as their catalyst.
 WeWork currently has a $20B market cap and has been recognized as one of the start-up disruptors to watch.

-At YourEncore, we also believe in creating and nurturing Community, not only in terms of physical work space (which we make available free of charge to our Experts), but also in terms of truly knowing our Experts and providing them with opportunities for training, collaboration, mentoring, social events, and water cooler conversations that will spark inspiration, creativity, productivity, as well as the social connections that nurture the positive thinking styles necessary to overcome the potential for loneliness.
+At YourEncore, we also believe in creating and nurturing community, not only in terms of physical work space (which we make available free of charge to our Experts), but also in terms of truly knowing our Experts and providing them with opportunities for training, collaboration, mentoring, social events, and water cooler conversations that will spark inspiration, creativity, productivity, as well as the social connections that nurture the positive thinking styles necessary to overcome the potential for loneliness.
 Our success in matching Experts with Clients is due in large part to how well we know the multiple dimensions of both communities, which can only be achieved through human connection.
 We are not rushing to build a marketplace of hundreds of thousands of freelancers where at best maybe 5% are utilized enough to make a living.
 That is not sustainable for them, or for us.
+We must drive support and communications to ensure the freelance lifestyle is free from loneliness.

 Need help getting started?
 Read more about Talent Communities and other Talent Innovation strategies here, or contact me.
 Let’s discuss how we can put the power of community to work for you, whether you are an employer or a member of the contingent workforce.